anupamsinghal/mysql-toolkit/README.md

 ### update-until ###

 #### Features
-1) Repeatedly runs a sql query until no rows get modified.
+1. Repeatedly runs a sql query until no rows get modified.
-2) Indicates a time estimate if estimate query is specified.
+1. Indicates a time estimate if estimate query is specified.
-3) Makes sure slaves don't lag too behind.
+1. Makes sure slaves don't lag too behind.

+#### Notes
 [pt-archiver](http://www.percona.com/doc/percona-toolkit/2.1/pt-archiver.html) could be used for the deletion functionality, but it doesn't figure out the replication slaves and track lag automatically (like pt-online-schema-changes (http://www.percona.com/doc/percona-toolkit/2.1/pt-online-schema-change.html), a truly awesome tool).

 #### Parameters: